digiscot/digiscot-website/pages/projects/grace.md

 ### Evaluation

-Milestone One
+##### Milestone One

-In late November of last year G.R.A.C.E was in a period of transition with quite a few regular participants moving on to pastures new and quite a few new comers engaging with G.R.A.C.E for the first time.
+In late November 2015 G.R.A.C.E was in a period of transition with quite a few regular participants moving on to pastures new and quite a few new comers engaging with G.R.A.C.E for the first time.
 With this and the onset of Christmas approaching we felt it best to delay our start to early January of the new year

-Milestone One January – March
+##### Milestone One January – March 2016

-Weeks one to four; 'The Wrong Browsers'
+**Weeks one to four; 'The Wrong Browsers'**

 Over this initial four week period many puns, jokes have been made about 'The Wrong Browsers' and through humour we have ventured forth as a group to explore which browsers best fit our individual needs.

 Initial group discussions revealed a great deal of confusion with regards to terminology and understanding of what the internet is and how best to access it.

 The analogy of comparing the internet to one library with many different entrances best suited our purpose

 We explored this idea in depth, looking at three main entrances, and how the same library, 'the internet' was presented differently when entered via: